drewc830/weather-station/README.md

 # Weather Station

-A modular ESP32-based sensor platform for collecting environmental and system data, transmitting it to a server, and visualizing measurements over time.

-The current implementation functions as a battery-powered weather station.
-It measures temperature, humidity, atmospheric pressure, Wi-Fi signal strength, battery voltage, and estimated battery state of charge.
-The ESP32 sends this data over Wi-Fi to a server for storage and visualization.
+This project is a battery-powered environmental monitoring system built around an ESP32 and BME280 sensor.
+It measures temperature, relative humidity, atmospheric pressure, Wi-Fi signal strength, and battery state, then transmits the measurements over Wi-Fi to a self-hosted server for storage and visualization.

-## Project Goals

-The main goal of this project is to build a reusable sensor platform rather than a single-purpose device.
-The weather station is the first implementation, but the same basic architecture can be adapted to other sensors and monitoring applications.

-The system is designed around a simple cycle:

-1. Wake from deep sleep.
-2. Initialize the sensor hardware.
-3. Connect to Wi-Fi.
-4. Collect environmental and battery data.
-5. Send the data to the server using HTTP and JSON.
-6. Return to deep sleep to reduce power consumption.
+The project was designed as a modular sensor platform rather than a single-purpose weather station.
+The ESP32 firmware handles sensor acquisition, battery monitoring, network communication, and power management, while a separate server stack receives and stores the measurements and provides historical visualization.

 ## System Architecture